awzuelsdorf/SingingComputer/README.md

 https://github.com/awzuelsdorf/SingingComputer .
 I will fix it as soon as possible.

-Question: I wasn't able to listen to (a song title) by (an artist)
+Question: The program didn't work.
+I got a message about "Usage" instead.
+What is going on?

-Answer: Please make sure you wrap the artists's name and the song's name in quotes.
+Answer: Please make sure you put quotes around the artists's name and the song's name.
+Also, make sure you are including the path to espeak.
 For example, if you wanted to listen to "Bad Romance" by Lady Gaga, you WOULD NOT use this command:

 ./getLyrics.py Lady Gaga Bad Romance

+because there is no path to espeak and you didn't put quotes around both the artist's name and the song's name

 You WOULD use this command:

-./getLyrics.py "Lady Gaga" "Bad Romance"
+./getLyrics.py "Lady Gaga" "Bad Romance" /usr/bin/espeak

+Question: The program says it couldn't find my song.
+What is going on?

+Answer: Please make sure that you spelled the artist's name correctly and the song's name correctly.
+If that doesn't work, then please submit a bug report that includes the EXACT command that you used.